tm1-sued/finding_chart/README.md

-# Finding chart for astronomical observations
+# Finding charts for astronomical observations
 This is a small python code to produce finding charts from STSCI archive.
 User can specify which band (survey) for the finding chart.
 To run it, change the respective parameters in the init.yml file